 The outbreak was contained within London for some years however, they are now moving remorselessly outwards into the Home Counties.
 The OPM caterpillars feed on oak leaves and cause significant damage to the integrity of the tree.

 The caterpillars have distinctive long white hairs emerging from reddish warts along their bodies, a single dark stripe down their backs and a whitish line along each side.
-Their hairs are irritating and can cause skin problems, conjunctivitis, respiratory congestions and asthma in humans, wildlife and pets.
+Their hairs are irritating and can cause skin and respiratory problems and conjunctivitis to people, pets and wildlife.
 Contact with dead larvae, cocoons, nests and debris-infected oak trees can cause dermatitis and other symptoms.

-Treatment of Oak processionary moth, or OPM, should only be carried out by an appropriately trained professional.
+Treatment of Oak Processionary Moth, should only be carried out by an appropriately trained professional.